stevana/stateful-pbt-with-fakes/README-unprocessed.md

 3
 ```

-But if we instead concurrently issue the `incr`ements , we see something
+If we instead concurrently issue the `incr`ements, we see something strange:
-strange:

 ```haskell
  > forM_ [0..100000] $ \i -> do